Thanatoz-1/Text-Technology/README.md

 ```bash
 pip install -r requirements.txt
 ```
-The reqruied file _requirements.txt_ could be found in the project folder itself.
+The required file _requirements.txt_ could be found in the project folder itself.

 Once all the packages have been installed, you can navigate to the `research_trends` directory, follow the **Usage** session in the [document](./research_trends/README.md) to run our application.